RobustPerception/python_examples/README.md

-# python_examples
+# Python examples for Prometheus

-Python examples for Prometheus
+These are examples used in [blog posts](http://www.robustperception.io/blog/).